Initiatives & Teams

 AMOR’s efforts to demand the Wyatt Detention Center be shut down began on March 28th 2019 with the reinstatement of the Wyatt Detention Center’s contract with ICE.

 In spite of ongoing protests and community demonstrations, the Wyatt has continued to participate in the detention of people caught up in a dehumanizing and failed immigration system.
-An immigration system that is a tool for xenophobic policies that separate families for the sake of financial gains.
+An immigration system that is a tool for racist and xenophobic policies that separate families for the sake of financial gains.

 On April 4th, 2020, 60 people detained by ICE at the Wyatt launched a hunger strike to demand safer conditions, and their release amid the COVID-19 pandemic.
 The Wyatt staff responded by retaliating against the hunger strikers, cutting off phone access and placing people in isolation.
 On April 21st, the first case of COVID-19 in the Wyatt was reported.